parvez-ahammed/electricity-bill-viewer/docs/TELEGRAM_INTEGRATION.md

 **Solution:**

-1. Verify `ELECTRICITY_CREDENTIALS` is valid JSON
-2. Check DPDC/NESCO credentials are correct
+1. Check DPDC/NESCO credentials are correct
-3. Ensure cookies and tokens are fresh
+2. Ensure cookies and tokens are fresh
-4. Test individual credentials first
+3. Test individual credentials first

 ### Message Not Received